Upgrade Macbook Pro 15″ 2014 SSD To NVMe—Part 1: Research

 The Apple Macbook Pro 15″ Mid-2014 has been my primary workhorse since late-2014 and it has been a joy to use it given its host of cross-compatible I/O ports, as well as its flexibility to expand, upgrade, or DIY-repair whenever necessary.

-Despite its age, incurring a few repair-bumps along the way, I am definitely way-overdue for a new laptop-change.
-In spite of that, this custom-order laptop is still probably one of the best Macbook Pro 15″ releases for me to-date in 2020 and is still worthy of an extended lifespan upgrade post-2020.
+Despite its age, and incurring a few repair bumps along the way, I am definitely way overdue for a new laptop change.
+In spite of that, this custom-order laptop is still probably one of the best Macbook Pro 15″ releases for me to date in 2020 and is still worthy of an extended lifespan upgrade post-2020.